Skip to Main Content

 Clearly communicate your PTO expectations

-There is a saying that goes, “When you think you are communicating too much, you might just be communicating enough!”
+Historically, PTO is an area of the business that has been unmanaged due to a lack of clarity and expectations.
+There is a saying: “When you think you are communicating too much, you might just be communicating enough!”
 This is a good rule of thumb when communicating PTO policies and practices.
-PTO policies should be written in handbooks, posted on intranets, discussed in company meetings and even celebrated when they are used correctly.
-This is particularly important when managing an unlimited PTO policy.
+PTO policies should be included in employee handbooks, posted on intranets, discussed in company meetings and celebrated when they are used correctly.
+This is particularly important when managing an unlimited-PTO policy.
 When the rules are more open to interpretation, it is important to communicate how the policy is used and when it is appropriate to take time off.

 Reward and reinforce desired PTO behavior